 Use Hoop Buildings for Hay Storage

 Why store hay in a barn?

-A covered barn is the best place to store hay according to many university studies.
-According to where you live, hay stored under cover can have as much as 25% more feed value.
+Hoop buildings make great hay barns!
+A bale barn is the best place to store hay according to many agricultural university studies.
+Depending upon where you live, hay stored under cover can have as much as 25% more feed value.
 Whether you are feeding your hay or selling it, that feed value loss can have huge economic consequences.

 Why use a hoop barn for hay?

-A hoop building for hay storage is much quicker and cheaper to build than a pole type hay barn.
+A hoop for a hay barn is much quicker and cheaper to build than a pole type hay storage building.
 Many hay producers see payback within a year or two.
-A livestock operation might have a little harder time measuring the benefits of barn hay storage but they are definitely going to see them in both the quantity of feed consumed and the quality of their livestock.
+A livestock operation might have a little harder time measuring the benefits of a covered hay barn but they are definitely going to see them in both the quantity of feed consumed and the quality of their livestock.

 How many bales can you store in a hoop building?

 How much hay you can put in a hoop barn depends largely on three factors; the size of the hoop shed, the size of the bales and your equipment.

 You can store the most hay if it’s not baled at all, just packed in a pile.
 However, forking hay out of a barn isn’t for everyone.
 Hay stacks have pretty much gone the way of horse drawn equipment.